GoogleCloudPlatform/generative-ai/search/web-app/README.md

-# Vertex AI Search Demo
+# Vertex AI Search Web App Demo

 > NOTE: Some of the features in this demo require allowlist access.
 If you would like early access, apply to become a [Trusted Tester for Google Cloud Generative AI][trustedtester].